The Bernardi process and torsor structures on spanning trees: Planarity and the dependence of the Bernardi torsor on the base vertex

-Let $A$ be the set of vertices where $f$ achieves its maximum value, and let $H$ be a connected component of the induced subgraph $G[A]$.
-By (\ref{eq:Deltaf}) and the definition of the Laplacian operator $\Delta$, every edge connecting $H$ to its complement must be of the form $(c_i,d_i)$.
-Thus the set of edges of the form $(c_i,d_i)$ forms a cut between $H$ and its complement.
-But in this case we can redraw the embedding of $G$ by moving $H$, obtaining a polygonal representation which contradicts the minimality of $G$ and $P$. \end{proof}
+Suppose for the sake of contradiction that the divisor $\sum_{e \in B} \partial e$ is linearly equivalent to $0$.
+By Lemma~\ref{lemma:cut}, $B$ is a union of cuts.
+Thus there is a non-empty connected subgraph $H$ of $G$ with the property that every edge of $G$ connecting $H$ to its complement is contained in $B$, and in particular passes through $b$ and $b^{-1}$.
+But in this case, we can redraw the embedding of $G$ by moving $H$, obtaining a polygonal representation which contradicts the minimality of $G$ and $P$. \end{proof}